STILL

 Zarrin Begum

-By joining Team Afghanaid, Zarrin is turning that personal connection into action.
-Every mile she runs will help raise vital funds for Afghanaid’s work.
-Zarrin has already brought huge energy and creativity to her fundraising, with a range of ideas planned to raise as much as possible for the cause.
-When Zarrin crosses the finish line, she won’t just be completing a marathon, she’ll be helping to amplify Afghan voices and showing how collective action, one step at a time, can help rebuild lives and restore hope.
-Good luck Zarrin!
+Zarrin brought huge energy and creativity to her fundraising, with a range of ideas helping to raise as much as possible for the cause.
+She didn’t just complete a marathon, she helped amplify Afghan voices and showed how collective action, one step at a time, can help rebuild lives and restore hope.
+Thank you, Zarrin!